Suzhou-Tongyuan/ObjectOriented.jl/docs/src/how-to-translate-oop-into-julia.md

 ### Julia representation of interfaces

-OOP uses interfaces to specify valid behaviours of a open family of classes.
+OOP uses interfaces to specify valid behaviours of an open family of classes.
 It helps the following programming requirements:

 1. hiding implementation details about concrete classes
 2. reusing the functions for multiple classes
-3. specifying contraints of input and output
+3. specifying constraints of input and output

-Recently, many OO languages start support default method implementations in interfaces, so interfaces are now not that different from multi-inheritable, zero-field abstract classes.
+Recently, many OOP languages get started supporting default method implementations for interfaces, so interfaces are now not that different from multi-inheritable, zero-field abstract classes.

-Interfaces in Python is very standard, but it works under the help of Python's mature IDEs.
+Interfaces in Python is not very standard, but it does work under the help of Python's mature IDEs.

 Here is an example of using interfaces in Python: